stepan1010/yawp/README.md

 There are two ways to run this plugin.

 1. Through `"Widget"` menu under `"Appearance"` settings.
-2. Manually, using shortcode `[yawp_display]`.
+2. Manually, using shortcode `[yawpdisplay]`.
 The shortcode can be embedded anywhere on a page.

-#### How do I change widgets background or font?

-You can do this by editing `yawp.css` in `plugins->yet-another-weather-plugin->css->yawp.css`.
-Customizing background through settings page is coming in the next update.

 #### Can I use custom icon set?